 If you prefer teaching people in their homes, you need to factor in the travel costs and the time it takes you to travel (which can reduce your earning potential).

-This is a popular option for students with special needs or requires extra help with certain subjects.
+This is a popular option for students with special needs who require extra help with certain subjects.

 But the great thing is – you don’t need to hire premises yourself.

 Travelling to people can be a great selling point for busy parents as they are often busy and tired.